maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 # Introduction

 This guide will teach you how to use [`GeoJsonSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-geo-json-source/index.html") by deep diving into [`GeoJSON`]("https://geojson.org/") file format.
-You will start with fundamentals of how a map renders data internally and why you should prefer [JSON]("https://en.wikipedia.org/wiki/JSON") format in storing geospatial data
+You will start with fundamentals of how a map renders data internally and why you should prefer [JSON]("https://en.wikipedia.org/wiki/JSON") format in storing geospatial data.

 # Goals

 After finishing  this documentation you should be able to:
-1. Understand how [`Style`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.maps/-style/index.html?query=open%20class%20Style"), [`Layer`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.layers/-layer/index.html?query=abstract%20class%20Layer"), and [`Data source`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source") interact with each other
+1. Understand how [`Style`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.maps/-style/index.html?query=open%20class%20Style"), [`Layer`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.layers/-layer/index.html?query=abstract%20class%20Layer"), and [`Data source`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source") interact with each other.
-2. Describe JSON files
+2. Describe JSON files.
-3. Explore building blocks of `GeoJSON` data
+3. Explore building blocks of `GeoJSON` data.
-4. Use `GeoJSON` files in constructing [`GeoJsonSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source")s
+4. Use `GeoJSON` files in constructing [`GeoJsonSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source")s.
-5. Update data at runtime
+5. Update data at runtime.

 ### 1. Styles, Layers, and Data source

 - `Style ` defines the visual representation of the map such as colors and appearance.
-- `Layer` controls how data should be presented to the user
+- `Layer` controls how data should be presented to the user.
-- `Data source`  holds actual data and provides layers with it
+- `Data source`  holds actual data and provides layers with it.

 Styles consist of collections of layers and data source.
 Layers reference data source.
 Hence they require a unique source ID when you construct them.
 It would be meaningless if we don't have any data to show, so we need know how to supply data through a data source.